eerimoq/detools/README.rst

 - See `HDiffPatch`_ for characteristics.

-- Suitable for large files.
+- Suitable for large files when matching blocks instead of using a suffix array.

 - Often slightly smaller patches than bsdiff.